Riga Metro: Monetary issues

 The first metro in the Soviet Baltic republics was also to have been the most expensive one in the Soviet Union.
 It was estimated that the cost of one kilometre would be 25–26 million Soviet rubles.
-At the time the Riga metro was being planned, the metro in Minsk, Belarus was being built at a cost of 15 million Soviet rubles per kilometre.
+At the time the Riga metro was being planned, the Minsk Metro in Belarus was being built at a cost of 15 million Soviet rubles per kilometre.

 Officials in Riga were not very concerned with funding, as the necessary money would come mainly from Moscow.
 The budget of the Latvian SSR would have been responsible for funding the train depot (10–12 million Soviet rubles), engineering details (2.5 million Soviet rubles), and station vestibules (4–5 million Soviet rubles).
 As a result, Riga would have been expected to spend less than 20 million Soviet rubles for the city's metro.
 However, the city would have had competition for funding from Moscow, as Odessa and Omsk were also eager for financial assistance in establishing their own metro systems at the same time.